 145 Virgil Murphy Circle, Cookeville, Tennessee

-One of the many featured waterfalls in the area surrounding the lake – Waterloo Falls.
+Like other waterfalls in this region, this area is newly opened to the public.
 The property is situated on 11 acres on a rolling hill, with over 2000 feet of river frontage on Spring Creek, a state scenic river.

 While the largest waterfall isn’t as large as Cummins Falls or Burgess Falls, it’s still just as cool and worth checking out.
 If you’re looking for a low key spot that is not as crowded as the others, this is the place.